SAN ANTONIO RECALLS CHIMEZIE METU AND LONNIE WALKER IV FROM AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO RECALLS CHIMEZIE METU AND LONNIE WALKER IV FROM AUSTIN SPURS

-Walker IV has appeared in 27 games for Austin, averaging 16.4 points, 3.0 rebounds, 1.8 assists and 1.19 steals in 27.4 minutes.
-The University of Miami product has recorded 20-or-more points in 9 of his last 13 games with Austin, including a 23-point performance last night in 33 minutes.
+Walker IV appeared in 29 games for Austin, averaging 16.6 points, 2.9 rebounds, 1.8 assists and 1.17 steals in 27.3 minutes.
+The University of Miami product recorded 20-or-more points in 10 of his last 15 games with Austin.

-Metu and Walker IV will be with San Antonio as they host the Miami Heat tonight at 7:30 p.m. at the AT&T Center.
+Metu and Walker IV will join San Antonio in Boston tonight when the Spurs take on the Celtics at 6:30 p.m. at the TD Garden.